Georgia Woodward: Barking Mouse (formerly Hustle Productions)

 Woodward and director, Joshua Lundberg launched their production company, Hustle Productions in July 2016 after the success of A Shared House.

 In 2018, Hustle Productions relaunched as Barking Mouse.

 Woodward continues to work as a producer.

 A Shared House

 In 2014, Woodward starred in Joshua Lundberg's short film Unmanned.
 The two worked well together and in January 2015 Woodward approached Lundberg about her interest in creating a comedy series.
 "I was inspired by Amy Poehler and Tina Fey who created their own opportunities in the entertainment industry".
 The series was produced on a small budget and was made up of a cast and crew who worked on it because they "loved the writing".

 A Shared House was released on YouTube on Friday 13 November 2015.
-On its first weekend A Shared House struggled with views as it was released on the same day as the November 2015 Paris attacks.

-The series received international critical acclaim.
+The series received international critical acclaim, although Woodward was criticised for her poor performances.
 It was titled 'The Best Web Series of 2015' by online critic Web Series 2 Watch (What U Want 2 Watch) and given a 9/10 Rating by The AU Review.